Primitive variable regularization to derive novel Hyperbolic Shallow Water Moment Equations: Numerical dam-break test case

 with a linear velocity profile

 leading to the velocity profile coefficients

 for moment models ranging from $N=1,\ldots,5$.
 The same test case and velocity profile was also used in \cite{Koellermeier2020i}.

-For this dam-break test case, the relative errors with respect to the SWME model are plotted in Figure \ref{fig:error_dambreak}.
+For this dam-break test case, the relative $L_1$-errors with respect to the SWME model are plotted in Figure \ref{fig:error_dambreak}.
 Firstly, all models result in relatively accurate solutions with relative errors below $7\%$.
 Furthermore, we can conclude that SWLME performs the worst for all flow variables, which might be due to the strong regularization assumptions of this approach.
 Next, HSWME performs relatively bad for water height $h$, mean velocity $u_m$, and $\alpha_2$.
 The MHSWME only results in relatively large errors for $\alpha_2$, indicating that the unchanged momentum equation leads to more accurate water height $h$ and average velocity $u_m$.
 The PHSWME (which includes changes in the momentum equation) performs relatively bad for water height $h$ and average velocity $u_m$, which could be attributed to the deleted terms in the momentum equation and the different momentum-height coupling.
 The PMHSWME results in the most accurate solutions for all variables (together with PHSWME in the case of $\alpha_1$).
-This demonstrates the beneficial regularization strategy of the PMHSWME, only regularizing the higher-order moment equations and keeping the mass and momentum equation unchanged.
+It is expected that retaining more terms from the SWME model leads to less deviations from the SWME results.
+However, the effect of that requires a more detailed study than what can be presented in this paper.
+We therefore leave this for future work.
+This test case demonstrates the beneficial regularization strategy of the PMHSWME, only regularizing the higher-order moment equations and keeping the mass and momentum equation unchanged.